 You can cast almost any data type to another one by using the following syntax- (data type) $variable name, e.g. (bool)$myString

-This guide provides you with a brief description about how to use comments, variables, their types, and typecasting giving you a good idea about how you can put these features to your advantage with the right knowledge of their applications.
+This guide provides you with a brief description of how to use comments, variables, their types, and typecasting giving you a good idea about how you can put these features to your advantage with the right knowledge of their applications.